Charako/Charako/README.md

 - 👋 Hi, I’m @Charako
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Competitive Programming Strategies
 - 💞️ I’m looking to collaborate on? nothing yet
 - 📫 How to reach me? email me at mym16581@gmail.com